 - Excessive tantrums

 Yes, the effects of food on the body are complicated.
-But we all know packaged food is not good.
-We all know produce and real food are good.
-Start there.
-We all know sugar is not good.
-Stop there.
+We know produce and real food are good.
+We know excessive sugar is not great.
+Real food is the answer.

-- Let kids help prepare food (safely).
-We love our kitchen helper.
+- Let kids help prepare food to see what goes into it (safely).

-- Let them choose (give two healthy options)
+- Let them choose what to eat (give two healthy options)

-- Cook meals instead of eating out (learn if you don’t know how)
+- Cook meals instead of eating out (learn for your kids)

 - Make healthier versions of their favorites – A Google search can always find you what you’re looking for